Pala Indian Reservation

-The Pala Indian Reservation is located in the middle of San Luis Rey River Valley in northern San Diego County, California, east of the community of Fallbrook, and has been assigned feature ID 272502.
+The Pala Indian Reservation is the reservation of the Pala Band of Mission Indians, a federally recognized tribe of Indigenous Californians.
+The reservation is in the San Luis Rey River Valley in northern San Diego County, California, east of the community of Fallbrook.

-Historic variant names used to describe the area include Mission Indian Reservation and Mission Indian Reserve.
+The reservation has also historically been called the Mission Indian Reservation.

-Its members, the federally recognized tribe of the Pala Band of Mission Indians, are descended from both Cupeño and Luiseño peoples, who have shared territory since 1903.
-A total of five other federally recognized tribes of Luiseño are located in southern California and is the most populated reservation in San Diego County.
+Pala Band citizens are Cupeño and Luiseño.
+These bands have shared territory since 1903.
+Five other federally recognized tribes are Luiseño and are located in southern California.

-The reservation has a land area of 52.163 km^{2} (20.140 sq mi) and reported an official resident population of 1,573 persons in the 2000 census, about 44 percent of whom were of solely Native American heritage.
+The Pala Reservation is the most populated reservation in San Diego County.
+Its area is 52.163 km^{2} (20.140 sq mi) and resident population in 1,573 persons, according to the 2000 census.
+About 44 percent of whom were of solely Native American heritage.
 Robert H. Smith is the Tribal Chairman.

 Politics

 The Pala Band of Mission Indians is governed by a six-member Executive Committee.
 Committee members elected by the General Counsel, who is composed of voters of 18 and up.
 Every two years in November an election is held.
 The tribal committee is made up of a tribal chairman, vice chairman, secretary, treasurer, and two council members.
 The tribe follows a constitution created in 1994, which was approved by the Bureau of Indian Affairs in 2000 retroactive to 1997.

 The seat of government of the reservation is in Pala, California.